tamizhvendan/tamizhvendan.github.com/source/_posts/2015-07-15-securing-apis-in-suave-using-json-web-token.markdown

 2. Get the JWT access token from Authorization Server by passing Client Id of the resource server and login credentials
 3. Use the access token obtained above to get access to the secured resources in the resource server

-We are going to see all these three steps in this blog post
+We are going to see how to implement all these three steps in this blog post

 ## Project Setup